We are NOT accepting applications at this time.

 Applicant will be given information to make an appointment for their polygraph exam.
 Applicant must pass polygraph exam to continue in the process.

 A mail-out is completed from the Long Application.
 An investigator conducts a background investigation on applicant and writes up a report.
-You will be notified by mail once this is completed.

-- Twelve weeks of academy training
+- Twelve weeks of in-house on the job training.

-- Forty hours of annual In-Service training
+- Forty hours of annual In-Service Training.